Welcome to SenExperts.co.uk – we specialise in SEN legal advice

 SenExperts discusses Special Education Needs (SEN), with a focus on Education Health and Care Plans (EHCPs).
 The aim of this site is to offer impartial, factual information that can be used by parents and guardians to manage their children’s special educational needs – both efficiently and stress-free.
+SEN is a complex area and one best served by a firm of experienced and specialised SEN solicitors.

 While schools in England do provide varying degrees of SEN support, such as specialized teachers, an adapted curriculum, tutoring in smaller class sizes and SEN centers, in many cases this support is not sufficient to meet the needs of young learners.